ghartsel/RapidMarkup/README.md

 Output is to STDIO.

 Docxform currently generates ReStructuredText and Markdown (GitHub flavor) document formats.
-You can run the program on the sample.fodt file to convert a sample LibreOffice file and see the generated formats and supported semantic styles.
+Run the program on the sample.fodt file to convert a sample LibreOffice file and see the generated formats and supported semantic styles.

 ### Convert Libreoffice to Markdown